 Exhibits at Deering Estate

-Exhibit Evenings: Deering Estate at Cutler offers complimentary exhibit viewing nights, highlighting a variety of contemporary, historic, and visiting exhibitions inside the historic homes.
+The Deering Estate at Cutler offers complimentary exhibit evenings, highlighting a variety of contemporary, historic, and visiting exhibitions inside the historic homes.
 Exhibit Evenings are free of charge and offer the public a chance to interact with artists and curators and to experience a variety of exhibit tours and talks.
 Exhibit Evenings are held from 7:00 pm to 9:00 pm on the third Wednesdays per annual schedule.